Golf Tutorials

 By Spencer Lanoue

 That excessive slide towards the target in your downswing isn't just an awkward move, it's costing you power, consistency, and a pure ball strike.
 It turns a potentially forceful rotation into a weak lateral lunge, leaking power at the moment it counts most.
 This guide will walk you through exactly why you're sliding and provide clear, actionable drills to replace that inefficient move with a powerful, stable rotation for better golf shots.
+To truly elevate your game, understanding and correcting these fundamental movements is key to improving your golf swing.

 Understanding the Slide: Are You Sliding or Turning?